aporb/LocalTranscribe/docs/GITHUB_INTEGRATION.md

 After adding the secret, the next release workflow should automatically publish to PyPI.

 **Note:** The release workflow is now configured with PyPI authentication.
-Creating a v3.0.0 tag will automatically publish to PyPI.
+Creating a version tag (e.g., v3.1.0) will automatically publish to PyPI.

 ---